When you ask a pregnant woman if she’s having a boy or girl, she’ll often reply with “I don’t know, but I just want a

 When your account balance drops to $0, not only do you have nothing left to spend, you also need to come up with a way to earn more money.

 Emotional debt can arise when we no longer have the ability to feel a certain emotion, like when you have a prolonged argument with someone and you become so drained that you just can’t be angry anymore.
 Emotional debt can also result from a traumatic event, like when your trust is violated and you feel like it cannot be restored.

 Emotional debt can be hard to get out

 The global financial crisis (GFC) is memorable

 Those who lost a lot in the GFC vividly remember where they were and what they were doing when they found out the value of their assets had plummeted.
-The crisis caused fear, uncertainty, stress, anger and grief.
+The crisis caused fear, uncertainty, stress, anger

 The crucial point here is that negative emotions are more memorable than positive ones.
 There’s no doubt we can quickly recall the times we have felt embarrassed or ashamed, while some of happiest memories are foggy.

 Feeling negative emotions is important, and in some cases, they’re vital for survival (e.g. fear as a fight or flight response).
 But we need to remember that negative emotions are not counteracted by just one positive one.
 When your child is experiencing an emotional crisis, they need to experience a number of positive emotions before they feel at ease again.
 Think of a child who’s scared of the dark – they need to be reassured a thousand times that they’re safe, not just told once.